StevenUpForever/leetcode-java/README.md

 ### Introduction

-The LeetCode implementations in Java sorted by solving method.
+The legacy_code implementations in Java sorted by solving method.

 problem's title as the class name.